 What is a pardon, and how do you seek executive clemency following a criminal conviction, whether in the form of pardon or executive clemency.

-How automobile event data recorder (EDR) data has been used in court, and how it may potentially be misleading.
+How automobile event data recorder (EDR) data has been used in court, and how data from such an "automobile black box" may potentially be misleading.

-Describing NHTSA standards for automobile black boxes in newer vehicles, and issues that have yet to be addressed by regulation.
+Describing NHTSA standards for event data recorders (automobile black boxes) in newer vehicles, and issues that have yet to be addressed by regulation.

 What is an automobile event data recorder (EDR), or black box, and how does it work.